FraserEmbrey/FraserEmbrey/README.md

 [![Hey there, my name is Fraser.
 Welcome to my GitHub.][banner]][mysite]

 I am a photographer and designer based in southeast UK.
+UX/UI and product design are my main interests.

 - 🌱 Currently learning react and SwiftUI.
 Outside of code I am learning Japanese 🇯🇵.
 - 🙋‍♂️ I’d love any advice on learning react, SwiftUI, font design and book recommendations.